 When you refer to titles as a description, it’s always lower case: John Smith is the managing director of ABCD Company.

-Acronyms like CEO, CFO, CA, which stand for chief executive officer, chief financial officer and chartered accountant, are written in capital letters.
+Abbreviations like CEO, CFO, CA, which stand for chief executive officer, chief financial officer and chartered accountant, are written in capital letters.
 But when you use the full words, they’re written lower case.

 In an event outline, on their email signature in caps:

 - WHO Report on Diseases in Africa